 Many of our attractions are accessible.
 Check out this guide to accessible spots in the metro area from Pediatric Home Service.

 The Minneapolis/St. Paul International Airport, voted "Best Airport in America" by Travel + Leisure Magazine, is accessible to people with disabilities and offers an array of services for those travelers.
-They even house Scootaround, a mobility repair station and the first of its kind in the country.
-Travelers can get quick repairs to their wheelchairs, powerchairs and scooters.
 View the MSP Airport's accessibility page for more information.